Jump to:

 For me, the most frequent cause of discomfort (blisters!!) has been trial riding, especially on other people’s horses (in other people’s saddles!), especially when all we did was walk.
 So even the very-occasional rider–even the tourist who rents a horse for a hack–can benefit from the suggestions below.

 Note that this is not about the lower legs or inner thighs.
 That has more to do with outerwear and rider balance.
-Suggestions to deal with that on my Avoid Chafing post.
+Suggestions to deal with that on my Avoid Chafing post .

-A note for the men:
+A note for men:

 This is mainly aimed at women, because there are more of us and I’m a woman.
 I cannot speak to the pain of mashing your balls (though I heard all about it when my sons were learning to jump :D).
 Most of the suggestions below apply to all anatomies, but I’ve only tried female underwear, so most links will be to the female versions.
 I’ve added the male version when available.
 The only addition advice: go for tight rather than loose options at all times.